 not have changed adversely.

-Note: If the mortgage has been assumed, the new borrower’s credit must be fully documented and underwritten in accordance with the same standards used for new mortgages, unless the transfer of ownership was one of the exempt transactions that legally prohibit a credit review.
+Note: If the loan has been assumed, the new borrower’s credit must be fully documented and underwritten in accordance with the same standards used for new loans, unless the transfer of ownership was one of the exempt transactions that legally prohibit a credit review.
 See the Servicing Guide for an explanation of exempt transactions.

 |The current value of the property cannot be less than the original value.
 If the lender is unable to provide this warranty, the loan is not eligible for delivery to Fannie Mae by the lender except on a negotiated basis.|

 |The status of the title to the property must not have been affected adversely.|